-It has been delayed but Xtreme 200S launch date has probably been revealed by the company.
+It took Hero two years to productionize an already production-ready-looking motorcycle; Xtreme 200S launch date has been revealed by the company.

 After the two stroke era which was led by Yamaha, it was Hero which gave us the taste of first blood in the form of CBZ and then Karizma – both of which can easily be termed as icons of performance motorcycling in India!
 However, the company could not capitalise on that and the scenario after 10-15 years tells us the complete story – Hero MotoCorp was the lowest seller in the 200 cc segment (when Karizmas were present) and is NOT doing well in the 150 cc segment as well.